Sega Ninja

-A revised edition for the Sega Mark III console titled Ninja Princess 1 Mega Ban - Ninja (忍者プリンセス1メガ版 忍者) was released in 1986, replacing the female protagonist with a male ninja protagonist who has to rescue her.
-This version was subsequently released as The Ninja for the Master System internationally.
+A revised edition for the Mark III console, titled Ninja Princess 1 Mega Ban - Ninja (忍者プリンセス1メガ版 忍者), was released in 1986, replacing the female protagonist with a male ninja protagonist who has to rescue her.
+This version was later released as The Ninja for the Master System internationally.

 Gameplay

 Ninja Princess is a run and gun video game.
-The gameplay involves player shooting enemies and defeating bosses along the way.
+The gameplay involves the player shooting enemies and defeating bosses along the way.
 Enemies include samurai, ninja and dogs.
-The player's normal weapons are an unlimited supply of throwing knives, but power-ups to throwing stars are available; in addition, the player can also turn invisible for a short period of time.
-While most of the stages are vertically scrolling, a few of the levels add some variety - including a level where the player must scale a wall.
+The player's normal weapons are an unlimited supply of throwing knives, but power-ups to shurikens are available.
+In addition, the player can also turn invisible for a short period of time.
+While most of the stages are vertically scrolling, a few of the levels add some variety including a level where the player must scale a wall.

 Plot

 The game is set during Japan's Edo period, in about the year 1630, in a province called Ohkami in the western region, where the power has been seized by an evil tyrant named Gyokuro.
 The goal is to end his oppressive rule and restore peace.